CynderTech/payments-via-paymongo-for-woo/readme.txt

 Accept Visa, MasterCard, GCash and GrabPay directly on your store with the PayMongo Payment Gateway for WooCommerce

+== Disclaimer ==

+This plugin was developed by CynderTech Corp. in collaboration with PayMongo Philippines, Inc.

+All product and company names are trademarks™ or registered® trademarks of their respective holders.
+Use of them does not imply any affiliation with or endorsement by them.

 = Simple and easy payments on your store =

 The PayMongo plugin extends WooCommerce enabling you to take payment using PayMongo's Payment API